 The book begins with Billy introducing himself.
 We learn that his father is killed during the Civil War.
 He is reared by his widowed mother, Hannelore, a second-generation German-American woman who has to be both mother and father to her only son, rears him.

 It is a tall order, but Billy grows up properly and is seemingly on the right path.
 His mother, a hardy and resilient woman, makes a decent living as a dressmaker in Lawrence, Kansas.
 An ardent believer in the value of a good education, she insists that Billy attend the newly minted University of Kansas in Lawrence.
 She is a powerful influence in his life, as are several other people he meets along the way.

 There is Luther Longley, an African-American former army scout who Billy and his mother meet at Ft.
 Dodge in 1866.
 He escorts them the 300 miles to Lawrence and winds up being a close friend to both Billy and his mother.

-There is Signore Antonio DiFranco, the Italian political exile Billy meets in Dodge City.
-There is Mallie McNab, the girl Billy meets, falls in love with, marries and hopes to live out his life with.
-There is Charley Higgins, Billy’s first cousin, who sometimes treads just south of the law, but who is also Billy’s most devoted compadre.
+There is Signore Antonio DiFranco; the Italian political exile Billy meets in Dodge City.
+There is Mallie McNab, the girl Billy meets, falls in love with, marries and with whom he hopes to live out his life.
+There is Charley Higgins, Billy’s first cousin, who sometimes treads just south of the law, but who is also Billy’s most faithful compadre.